archer-developer/fos-user-bundle/docs/doctrine.rst

 Using a different object manager than the default one
 -----------------------------------------------------

-Using the default configuration , NucleosUserBundle will use the default doctrine object manager.
-If you are using multiple ones and want to handle your users with a non-default one, you can change the object manager used in the configuration by giving its name to NucleosUserBundle.
+Using the default configuration , FOSUserBundle will use the default doctrine object manager.
+If you are using multiple ones and want to handle your users with a non-default one, you can change the object manager used in the configuration by giving its name to FOSUserBundle.

 .. code-block:: yaml

-    # config/packages/nucleos_user.yaml
+    # config/packages/FOS_user.yaml
-    nucleos_user:
+    FOS_user:
         db_driver: orm
         model_manager_name: non_default # the name of your entity manager